englekk/handbook-docs/Uno/03 - Working with foreign code.md

 #### Delegates

-See the `Coming Soon` section.

-**Java:**

-In the current release this feature is only avaiable in Objective-C, but the Java version is on the way.
+In the current release this feature is available in Objective-C, and the Java version is on the way.
 Please see the `Coming Soon` section for details.

 #### A note on objects from the old bindings